the-siesta-group/edfio/README.md

     pip install edfio

-- Support for EDF and EDF+C, including annotations
+- Support for EDF, EDF+C, BDF, and BDF+C including annotations
 - Fast I/O thanks to NumPy - read and write GB-sized files in seconds
 - Fail late on read: Non-compliant header fields only raise an exception when the corresponding property is accessed.
 - Fail early on write: Trying to create a new non-compliant EDF file raises an exception.